BTBRBorn/selfGPT/README.md

     --data_path: Path of the folder to save all the shards.

     --tokenizer_path: If you trained and saved a tokenizer using tokenizer.py, by providing the path you can use it for tokenization.

     --streaming: Instead of downloading the dataset, you can set this parameter to 1.
 Then it will create the shards without downloading the dataset.

     --tokens_threshold: Threshold for the total count of the tokens inside all shards.
+Default value is quite big so if don't provide a value whole datatset will be processed.

 Examples: